On a phone:

 First, the ocean.
 Nothing out of the ordinary, except that it was the ocean, and we weren’t supposed to be flying over the ocean.

 Second, the sky.
 An electric globe, ramping from pink at the horizon to indigo high above us, speckled generously with white curlicues, little cloudlets shaped like commas and tildes.
 They were distributed evenly across my entire field of vision.
 Not an impossible sky, but an extraordinary sky.

 Third, the plane.
 I was sitting on the wing.
 It curved away from the fuselage like a giant sickle, and it had a mirror finish like a blade, too, reflecting the pink and blue of the sky.
 Its length was physics-defying (and I know wing physics); it tapered to a sharp point that looked about a mile away.
 This was not the United shuttle.

 There was no engine attached to the wing.
 It must have been somewhere else, above and behind us.
-I could hear its rumble in the cabin—a harmonic hum, like an orchestra warming up.
+I could hear its rumble in the cabin —

 I pressed the flight attendant call button, which was blue, with a little icon of a smiling face.
 The lamp above me blinked, and it made a short tone, a tone that matched the chord of the engine perfectly.